thghca/Marlin---Longer-LKx-Pro/README.md

 ## Modifications

-Added advanced settings to allow to change Steps/mm, Acceleration and more from the UI.
+Added advanced settings to allow to change Steps/mm, Acceleration and more from the touchscreen.

+Reworked some screens layout and navigation.

 Enabled the M600 command by default.

-Enabled power loss by default.
+Enabled power loss recovery by default.

 Integrated all changes from https://github.com/Desuuuu/Marlin and https://github.com/MarlinFirmware/Marlin to stay up to date with Marlin and the Reloaded screens updates.

+Releases will contain the touchscreen firmware that matches.
+If you want the source of the screen firmware you can find it here https://github.com/Guizz27/DWIN_LK4Pro.

-Compiled Marlin for Longer LK4 pro with bltouch and specific Longer/alphawise verticale T5UID1 touchscreen firmware available [here](https://github.com/DaGr70/Marlin_Longer_LK4_pro/releases/tag/2.0.7.2_V2)
+Compiled Marlin for Longer LK4 pro with bltouch and specific Longer/alphawise verticale T5UID1 touchscreen

 ## Marlin 2.0